Attorneys for 3 cops in Floyd killing questioning training

 Associated Press

-Blackwell said officers are instructed that they have a duty to intervene if a fellow officer is using unreasonable force, and are taught to use the least amount of force necessary and to stop once the person is no longer resisting.
-They also must render any necessary medical aid until medical personnel arrive “to make sure that we do everything we can to save a person’s life.”
+On police body camera video played in court last week, Lane is heard twice asking if Floyd should be rolled on his side only to be rebuffed.
+Lane also specifically mentions the possibility of excited delirium.

-Federal prosecutors say Kueng, Lane and Thao didn’t follow their training when they failed to act to save Floyd’s life on May 25, 2020.
-Kueng knelt on Floyd’s back, Lane held his legs and Thao kept bystanders back.
-The videotaped killing triggered worldwide protests and a reexamination of racism and policing.
+Some medical examiners have attributed in-custody deaths to excited delirium, often in cases where the person had become extremely agitated after taking drugs, having a mental health episode or other health problem.
+But there is no universally accepted definition and researchers have said it’s not well understood.

-But Thao’s attorney Robert Paule pushed back as he questioned Blackwell on Monday.
+Blackwell has testified that officers are instructed that they have a duty to intervene if a fellow officer is using unreasonable force, and are taught to use the least amount of force necessary and to stop once the person is no longer resisting.
+They also must render any necessary medical aid.

 “In other words, police officers received absolutely zero training on how to use a leg as a mechanism for restraint,” he said.
 Blackwell agreed.